ivyrze/transit-a11y/README.md

 # is the metro accessible?

 Explore and search for wheelchair-accessible public transit stops.
+Reports real-time alerts of barriers like elevator breakdowns.

 ## Initial Setup